Semiconductor Liquid Cooling

 Benefits of Microchannel Cold Plates for Semiconductor Liquid Cooling

-To accommodate the varying needs of our semiconductor clients, we often configure our microchannel cold plates
+To accommodate the needs of our clients in the semiconductor industry, we often configure our microchannel cold plates

 into a variety of complex topologies.
 Our cold plates increase system reliability by lowering junction temperature